grafana/k6-learn/Modules/Setting test criteria with thresholds.md

 };
 ```

 Thresholds are always based on metrics.
-You can revise the full list of [built-in metrics here](https://k6.io/docs/using-k6/metrics/#built-in-metrics).
+You can review the full list of [built-in metrics here](https://k6.io/docs/using-k6/metrics/#built-in-metrics).

 Thresholds are expressed as a statement of what is expected:
-- When threshold statements evaluate to `true`, the threshold is met and the test has passed.
+- When threshold statements evaluate to `true`, the threshold is met and the test passes.
 The exit code that k6 returns is 0.
-- When threshold statements are `false`, the threshold is not met, the test has failed, and k6 returns a non-zero exit code.
+- When threshold statements are `false`, the threshold is not met, the test fails, and k6 returns a non-zero exit code.

 ## Types of thresholds